A Day Program for Adults with Developmental disABILITIES.

 AIM is a Day Program for young adults with developmental disABILITIES located in Kitchener, Cambridge and Oakville.
 AIM offers enrollment to individuals 18+ , as well as special enrollment for high school students during holidays.
 AIM operates from Monday to Friday from 8am-4pm and is fully accessible.

 AIM participants partake in meaningful activities that promote community inclusion for individuals who are interested in making new friendships, trying new things, staying active, and building new skills.

-AIM provides opportunities for participants to develop confidence, build life skills and increase independence.
+AIM provides opportunities for participants to develop confidence and increase independence.
 AIM programming assists participants to develop work skills and engage in purposeful community involvement through volunteerism.

 Adults In Motion ~ EST. 2009